-The challenges of creating something meaningful against all odds —filming on such a tight budget and in such a short time— strengthened the bond between all of us in the crew.
-It was really made with a lot of love, and I believe that comes through.
+I couldn’t have wished for a better debut experience.
+The challenges of creating something against all odds —filming on such a tight budget and in such a short time— strengthened the bond between all of us in the crew.
+It was made with a lot of love, and I believe that comes through.

 Lesson Learned